vcfvct/aws-exam/README.md

 * The service is to protect your encryption keys within HSM.
 It can be integrated with Apache/S3/RDS/EBS.
 * Not fault tolerate.
 * an EC2 instance need to be deployed in the same subnet as the HSM to serve as control instance, and a SG with port 22/3389(SSH/RDP) open to your network.

+## Data pipeline
+* By default, an activity retries three times before entering a hard failure state.
+You can increase the number of automatic retries to 10

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware